 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 II or the Sony RX10 IV – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M1 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.